 We rely on Pfizer and its subsidiaries to devote time and resources to the development, manufacturing and commercialization of REMOXY and other drug candidates under the Pfizer Agreements.
 Pfizer and its subsidiaries and affiliates may commercialize, develop or acquire drugs or drug candidates that may compete directly or compete for resources with our drug candidates under the Pfizer Agreements.
-For instance, Pfizer is developing Oxycodone NT (an extended release abuse resistant formulation of oxycodone that would compete with REMOXY) and owns Embeda (an extended-release oral formulation of morphine sulfate), and Avinza (a once-daily morphine treatment for moderate to severe pain).
-There can be no assurance that these other drugs or drug candidates in the Pfizer corporate family will not become competitive with our drug candidates being developed under the Pfizer Agreements.
+For instance, Pfizer is developing ALO-02 (an extended release abuse resistant formulation of oxycodone that would compete with REMOXY) and owns Embeda® (an extended-release oral formulation of morphine sulfate), and Avinza® (a once-daily morphine treatment for moderate to severe pain).
+There can be no assurance that these other drugs or other drug candidates in the Pfizer corporate family will not become competitive with our drug candidates being developed under the Pfizer Agreements.
+Pfizer may also determine, outside of the context of internal resource competition, to cease pursuit of development of REMOXY due to perceived difficulties of achieving regulatory approval, including as a result of potential time and cost concerns and concerns regarding any potential additional requests by the FDA for clinical or non-clinical data to support approval.
 If time and resources devoted are limited or there is a failure to fund the continued development of REMOXY or other opioid drug candidates as required by the Pfizer Agreements, or there is otherwise a failure to perform as we expect, we may not achieve clinical and regulatory milestones and regulatory submissions and related product introductions may be delayed or prevented, and revenues that we would receive from these activities will be less than expected.
-In addition, if King fails to perform as required under the Pfizer Agreements, their failure may jeopardize our rights under our license with Durect.
+In addition, if Pfizer fails to perform as required under the Pfizer Agreements, their failure may jeopardize our rights under our license with Durect.